The Rolling Stones are already working on their next album

 “We are quite pleased with it.
 We are not big-headed about it, but we hope you all like it.”

-Elsewhere in the conversation, the band explained the meaning behind the album’s title.
+Elsewhere in the conversation, the band explained the meaning behind the album’s title after host Jimmy Fallon asked them if it was “a type of slang”.

 ‘Hackney Diamonds’ is due for release on October 20 in various formats – you can pre-order/pre-save it here.